 Around the world, corrosion is the single most important issue impacting the lifetime and dependability of underground pipes, both offshore and onshore.
-External coatings and internal coatings are two distinct kinds of oil and gas protective coatings, each with its own set of unique and rigorous requirements: external coatings and internal coatings.
+External coatings and internal coatings are two distinct kinds of oil and gas protective coatings, each with its own set of unique and rigorous requirements: external pipe coatings and internal pipe coatings.
 While most people think of anti-corrosion in terms of exterior protection, inside pipeline coating is just as vital as external protection when it comes to protecting a pipeline from corrosion.

 Partially polymerized oils, including waxes and silicas, as well as dirt, can be found in oil and gas fluids.
 Solid particles include sodium chloride, potassium chloride, other salts, carbonates, sulfates, and other dissolved substances.

 In the fluid, some of these particles disintegrate, while others stay in suspension.
 As they travel through pipes at speeds nearing 200 mph, these particles transform into fiercely corrosive missiles that cause severe damage.
 These fast-moving particles cause a significant amount of influence on coatings developed for internal pipeline applications.

 Table of Contents

 FBE internal pipe coating is a type of high-performance coating created from anti-corrosion powder for typical working temperatures.
 This type of internal coated pipe is suited for temperatures up to 80 degrees Celsius.